LMCache/lmcache.github.io/_posts/2026-05-23-bloomberg.md

 Deploying LMCache was seamless.
 Bloomberg integrated it into their infrastructure by switching the Docker image of the vLLM serving engine, a widely used open-source LLM inference engine.

-> “LMCache has been a game-changer for us,” said Vadim Markovtsev, an engineering manager at Bloomberg.
+> “LMCache has been a game-changer for us,” said Vadim Dabravolski, an engineering manager at Bloomberg.
 “It allowed us to cut inference costs meaningfully without compromising latency or reliability.
 The fact that it's open-source and so easy to integrate made it an obvious choice.”

 Beyond raw performance, LMCache includes enterprise-ready features that Bloomberg relies on, such as KV cache pinning (to persist key-value pairs across sessions) and detailed cache hit/miss metrics for internal observability.